ajohnson7458/volante/README.md

   },
   init() {
     // constructor-like initialization
-    // called after all props and methods are available on this, i.e. this.privData = [0];
+    // called after all props and methods are available on 'this' this.privData = [0];
     this.someMethod(1);
   },